blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/architecture.md

 The following steps are performed back in the ${solution_name} container when the request to the image inspector service returns:

-1. Uploads the BDIO file to Black Duck.
-Note that this can be disabled.
-1. Copies the output files to the output directory.
+1. Returns the output files (BDIO and signature and binary scan targets) to ${detect_product_name} by copying them to the output directory.